CompNerd123/CompNerd123.github.io/FireballTestPlan.md

 Simple, clean cut graphics and controls combine to give an easy to learn but engaging play experience.
 * Test Objectives

+To find any hidden bugs within the game; no things that can be broken will be left in the game.
+Make sure game is user-friendly.

 # Section 2:Plan
 * Test Description

+Will do testing on controls, and the ball heating up.
+Ball will be tested to see if the increase it receives properly affects the block it touches.
+Controls will be tested to see response time to player input and to see whether controls are functioning properly
 * Test Team

 Rick Sanchez